 Knepp is a 3,500-acre estate south of Horsham, Sussex.
 Since 2001, the Estate has changed from intensive farming to pioneering rewilding project.
 By taking out fences and allowing the cows, pigs, and ponies to roam free, the landscape has been transformed.
 The movement of grazing animals has restored dynamic, natural watercourses, and created an ever-changing mosaic of habitats.
 This means that Knepp looks more like an African savannah than a typical English countryside!
 The impact on biodiversity has been extraordinary, with record numbers of rare species such as turtle doves, nightingales, and purple emperor butterflies breeding on the Estate.

 You can read more about the rewilding process at Knepp on their website or the fantastic book about the project – Wilding.
 Visitors to the site can see a huge range of birds including barn owls, green and great spotted woodpeckers, jays, herons, grebes, and cormorants, and even white storks!
 If you visit in Autumn you can see the spectacular fallow and red deer stags starting to rut.
 The difference between Knepp and a typical farm is almost mindblowing and offers an alternative vision for the UK’s landscape.
-That said, Knepp is not a Tompkins Conservation style project, ultimately it is still a farm and the animals are still killed for meat.

 Average rating: 4.0 (very good)